Skip to content

 The CI pipeline performs the following steps:

-1. Set up Python: It tests the project against multiple Python versions (3.10, 3.11, 3.12, and 3.13) to ensure compatibility.
+1. Set up Python: Tests against multiple Python versions (3.10, 3.11, 3.12, 3.13) to ensure compatibility.

 The release workflow automates the creation of releases and publication of Docker images.
 It is triggered when a commit to the main branch contains [release] in the commit message.